 This is truly a gateway skill.
 I’ve seen the inability to delegate to other employees stall more careers at the individual contributor level than just about any other skill.
 I had a mentor once describe delegation as “the ability to score without touching the ball.”
 Learning to accomplish things through others is an imperative part of effective leadership.

 I’m not talking about having blue hair and wearing cool shoes here.
 Creativity in a leadership role is about seeing people and situations through multiple lenses.
-A great leader has many strengths - among them being able to creatively approach problem identification and solving, inventiveness, brainstorming, and making connections.

 The fundamental role of a great leader is developing more leaders.
 When you ask people to describe the best leader they’ve ever worked for, you hear a lot about how that person believed in them and made them feel valued as a team member, gave them tough and candid feedback, put them in stretch assignments.
 They invested in their development and coached them to the next level.